Bendoraitis/two_frameworks_2/README.md

-# Pytorch and Tesnsorflow comaprison
+# Pytorch and Tesnsorflow comparison
 ## How to run:
 ##### Run in command line
 ```